 Leukaemia Foundation Research Unit

-Established in 1992, the Unit is located at the Queensland Institute of Medical Research (QIMR) on the Royal Brisbane Hospital campus.
-This enables the laboratory to draw on other world-class research at the insitute, one of the largest in the southern hemisphere, and on first-rate facilities at surrounding hospitals.
+Established in 1992, the unit is located at the QIMR Berghofer Medical Research Institute on the Royal Brisbane Hospital campus.
+This enables the laboratory to draw on other world-class research at the QIMR Berghofer, one of the largest medical research institutes in the southern hemisphere, and first-rate facilities at surrounding hospitals.

-The laboratory is led by Professor Andrew Boyd, Professor of Experimental Haematology who is recognised internationally as a leader in haematological cancer research.
-Professor Boyd’s vision is that the lab will become a centre of excellence in molecular biology and the hub of expanding haematological research centre.
+The laboratory is led by Professor Andrew Boyd, Professor of Experimental Haematology, who is recognised internationally as a leader in haematological cancer research.

 - explore the basic causes of these diseases

-- use this knowledge to develop novel theories; and
+- use this knowledge to develop novel theories

 Currently, the laboratory is exploring the biology of leukaemia and other cancers through studies of leukaemia-associated proteins.
 These are proteins which are either modified forms of normal proteins or are proteins which are normally not seen on blood cells but are abnormally expressed by leukaemic cells.
 In some cases these proteins are also expressed on other cancers.